Oakland Video Running Analysis Services:

 Bay Area Video Running Analysis Details:

 Our video running analysis service includes two appointments.
 First is the data-collection appointment.
 You pre-fill a questionnaire about your running history and goals, and then we review the information at this first visit.
 We take the necessary video views, and do a brief functional movement assessment to look for imbalances and restrictions in your movement patterns.
 Please allow about 45 minutes for this appointment, as it takes some time to place markers on specific areas on your hips/knees/ankle/foot so they show up on video.
 You will also want to warm up for a few minutes so you don’t feel stiff while you are running.

 The second appointment is a few days later, or after Dr. Baird has reviewed and marked-up your video.
 You will be shown a 16-point checklist of things that are bio-mechanically correct, and things that could use improvement.
-And then Dr. Baird will give you her recommendations for specific exercises that will correct what’s going awry with your running form.
-She will demonstrate the exercises and check your form as well.
-If she recommends additional gait retraining or bodywork modalities that could restore your running gait to normal and let you run with less pain, she will let you know your options at that time.
+And then Dr. Baird will give you their recommendations for specific exercises that will correct what’s going awry with your running form.
+They will demonstrate the exercises and check your form as well.
+If they recommend additional gait retraining or bodywork modalities that could restore your running gait to normal and let you run with less pain, they will let you know your options at that time.